h5p/h5p-image-hotspot-question/README.md

 H5P Image Hotspot Question
 ==========

-Set a question that the user will answer by pressing the correct hotspot(s) in an image.
+Create a question that is answered by pressing the correct hotspot.

 ## License